-MHA will correct non-life threatening health and safety defects within 15 business days of the inspection date.
+MHA will correct non-life threatening health and safety defects deficiencies resulting in a non-emergency work order identified during a PHA conducted inspection within 15 business days of the inspection date.
 If MHA is unable to make repairs within that period due to circumstances beyond MHA's control (e.g. required parts or services are not available, weather conditions, etc.) MHA will notify the family of an estimated date of completion.